Cheap Accommodation: The Best 90+ Travel Resources

 Search directly on these sites or find a hotel elsewhere and book it hassle-free on one of the booking sites below.
 Don’t forget to check the prices on the hotel’s own website or even call and ask for a special rate.
 You’ll be surprised how often you’ll get a discount by just asking, making your cheap accommodation even cheaper.

 - Hotels.com, Expedia: these sites belong to the same company, so don’t be surprised if the hotel you booked asks if you’ve used Expedia after you’ve made a booking through Hotels.com.

 - Booking.com: hotel rooms, resorts, hostels, guesthouses – you can find and book everything here.
 You’re only charged 10% of the price online, the rest is due at your destination.

 - HRS: very good deals on hotel rooms and special conditions for business travellers.
 Right, you’re going on vacation, I forgot.
 But on your next business trip, check the rates.

 - Trip Advisor: along with tons of useful travellers’ reviews, you can directly book a hotel here.

 - Agoda: features every possible kind of cheap accommodation, even in the unlikeliest of locations.

 - Travelocity: if you find a better price, they promise to match it, refund you the difference and even give you a $50 off your next booking.

 - Hot Wire: offers last-minute deals.

 - Priceline: you can name your own price.

 - More Hotels 4 Less: cheap hotel rates that won’t max out your budget.
 They provide over 905,000 cheap hotels at 76,000+ destinations.

 - Travel Zoo: search deals from thousands of recommended hotels.

 Often you’ll get better prices if you book a flight and a hotel from the same site, or a vacation package from a travel agency than if you book every aspect of your vacation separately.
 Here are a few options for you:

-Start Planning Your Next Big Adventure And Go Book Your Cheap Accommodation Now!
+Start Planning Your Next Big Adventure By Booking Your Cheap Accommodation Now

-You know better what’s best for you and now you also have the resources to find it.
+You know what’s the best accommodation for you.
+Now, you also have the resources to find it.

-And don’t forget to have fun and tell me all about it when you’re back!
+And don’t forget to have fun and share all about it when you’re back!